 This guide is continuously updated for relevance, accuracy, and the most recent info.

 Hyundai’s SUV game is strong.
-The Korean basically has all the basis covered from subcompact Venue to 3-row Palisdade.
+The Korean basically has all the bases covered from subcompact Venue to 3-row Palisdade.
 Plus, the hydrogen-powered NEXO and hybrid options across the board.
 Only thing missing is a proper full-size SUV.
 But know one is on the way.
 Here’s a look at each model out now:

 Hyundai Venue (Subcompact Crossover SUV)